-It’s nearly a year ago now that we visited Windsor, weekend home to the royal family and a generally lovely suburb of London.
-I’m not sure that many American tourists think of adding Windsor to their itineraries, but we found it to be one of the more family-friendly places we visited in England, with several days worth of things to do.
+Now that we’ve all watched the royal wedding, maybe you’re thinking about a trip to Windsor with kids.
+We loved Windsor, weekend home to the royal family and a generally lovely suburb of London.
+I’m not sure that many American tourists think of adding Windsor to their itineraries (although thanks to Meghan and Harry, maybe that’s now changed), but we found it to be one of the more family-friendly places we visited in England, with several days worth of things to do.

 The River Thames borders Windsor on the northern side and the boys loved feeding the swans that congregate near the tourist boats.
 The river is a five-minute walk from Windsor Castle, which dominates the town’s landscape and imagination.
 The streets around the castle are full of tourist shops and restaurants, so it’s pretty easy to find lunch before heading to the castle for a tour.
 We ate perfectly decent Italian food at Bella Italia, which has a nice kids menu and is across the street from the castle.
 You’ll also find a Wagamama close by.

 We visited Windsor Castle on a Sunday and therefore missed the Changing of the Guard, which is reputedly much and easier to see here than at Buckingham Palace.
 We didn’t really feel like we missed out as we had ample opportunities to see soldiers marching about the grounds as they changed positions throughout the afternoon.